muskansngh07/GitQuest-2025/docs/docs.md

 - Using `=` instead of `==` in conditions
 - Forgeting semicolons at the end of statements
 - Accessing arrays out of bounds
-- Dereferencng uninitialized pointers (in C)
+- Dereferencing uninitialized pointers (in C)
 - Using reserved keywords as variable names

 ---